bixiou/international_attitudes_toward_global_policies/README.md

 # Summary:
 - The code is in R.
-- The main file is code_global/paper.R: it enables researchers to reproduce all the empirical findings of the paper section by section.
+- The main file is code_global/3_paper.R: it enables researchers to reproduce all the empirical findings of the paper section by section, including figures and tables.
-- In order to run this script, one first needs to (1) run code_global/.Rprofile and (2) either loads code_global/.RData or run code_global/preparation.R.
-- Figures can be reproduced using code_global/render.R.
+- This script will first run code_global/0_Rprofile.R.
+Then, it either (A) prepares the data by running code_global/1_relabel_rename.R and code_global/preparation.R; or (B) loads code_global/after_preparation.RData.
 - We recommend users to create an R Project within code_global/.

 # List of files
-code_global/: All code, exclusively in R. code_global/.RData: Final datasets. code_global/.Rprofile: First file to run in R: loads packages and defines custom functions. code_global/preparation.R: Cleanses and prepares the dataset. code_global/render.R: Generates the figures. code_global/paper.R: Reproduces the paper. code_global/relabel_rename.R: Called in preparation.R, defines the variable names. code_global/conjoint_analysis: Reproduces the conjoint analysis. code_global/map_GCS_incidence.R: Estimates the effects of international climate policies and plots the associated maps. code_global/IAT.R: Implicit Association Test.
-Only used in the pilot surveys. code_global/zipcodes.R: Summarizes relevant information on zipcodes from raw official data.
+code_global/: All code, exclusively in R. code_global/.RData: Final datasets. code_global/0_Rprofile.R: First file to run in R: loads packages and defines custom functions. code_global/1_relabel_rename.R: Called in preparation.R, defines the variable names. code_global/2_preparation.R: Cleanses and prepares the dataset. code_global/3_paper.R: Reproduces the paper. code_global/conjoint_analysis: Reproduces the conjoint analysis. code_global/map_GCS_incidence.R: Estimates the effects of international climate policies and plots the associated maps. code_global/zipcodes.R: Summarizes relevant information on zipcodes from raw official data.
 Used to code the respondent's region in Qualtrics.

 conjoint_analysis/: Files used to code the conjoint analysis in Qualtrics and analyze its results.
 Cf. code_global/conjoint_analysis.R for reproduction instructions.